Lightning-AI/litgpt/howto/finetune_adapter.md

 python finetune_adapter.py --out_dir out/adapter/my-model-finetuned
 ```

+If your GPU does not support `bfloat16` (for instance, on MPS), you can pass the `--precision 32-true` argument.

 ## Test the model

 You can test the finetuned model with your own instructions by running: